Houses in Multiple Occupation (HMOs)

 A house in multiple occupation (HMO) is a house or flat occupied by three or more people, who form two or more households and share amenities (such as bathrooms or kitchens).
 Some buildings converted into self-contained flats can also be HMOs if they do not meet certain building regulations and more than a third of the flats are rented out.

-Some HMOs with five or more occupants require a licence, and most are subject to management regulations.
+Most HMOs with five or more occupants require a licence, and all are subject to management regulations.
 Use the button below to check if a property has a HMO licence

 If a property meets the specifications of a HMO but does not have a licence, please report it to us.